Basic Christian Training

 4. His Fulfillment of Prophecies

-To the men on the road to Emmaus, the Lord taught that all Old Testament Scriptures foretold His coming and referred to Him (Luke 24:27, 44).
-He was the theme and fulfillment of Scripture.
-Jesus fulfilled hundreds of prophecies, including His place of birth (Micah 5:2), the manner of conception (Isaiah 7:14), his ministry (Luke 4:17-21), and His substitutionary death (Isaiah 53).
-He fulfilled Old Testament promises, being a prophet greater than Moses (Deuteronomy 18:18-19), a priest who would minister forever (1 Samuel 2:35), and a king greater than David, whose throne would endure forever (2 Samuel 7:12-13).
+To the men on the road to Emmaus, the Lord explained that all Old Testament Scriptures foretold His coming and referred to Him (Luke 24:27, 44).
+He was the central theme and fulfillment of Scripture.
+Jesus fulfilled hundreds of prophecies, including His birthplace (Micah 5:2; Matthew 2:1), the manner of His conception (Isaiah 7:14; Matthew 1:21-23), and the scope of His ministry (Luke 4:17-21).
+His death was substitutionary, meaning He died in our place as our substitute, taking the penalty we deserved for our sins (Isaiah 53).
+He fulfilled Old Testament promises as a prophet greater than Moses (Deuteronomy 18:18-19; Acts 3:22-26), a priest who would minister forever (1 Samuel 2:35; Hebrews 7:17, 24), and a king greater than David, whose throne will last forever (2 Samuel 7:12-13; Luke 1:32-33).

 5. His Fulfillment of Types